 - Oops!Something went wrong.Please try again later.

 Another way we can view these estimates is in the context of the bigger picture, such as how the forecasts stack up against past performance, and whether forecasts are more or less bullish relative to other companies in the industry.
-The analysts are definitely expecting Loma Negra Compañía Industrial Argentina Sociedad Anónima's growth to accelerate, with the forecast 24% annualised growth to the end of 2021 ranking favourably alongside historical growth of 5.3% per annum over the past three years.
-Compare this with other companies in the same industry, which are forecast to grow their revenue 6.4% annually.
-Factoring in the forecast acceleration in revenue, it's pretty clear that Loma Negra Compañía Industrial Argentina Sociedad Anónima is expected to grow much faster than its industry.
+We would highlight that sales are expected to reverse, with the forecast 38% revenue decline a notable change from historical growth of 41% over the last five years.
+By contrast, our data suggests that other companies (with analyst coverage) in the same industry are forecast to see their revenue grow 0.5% annually for the foreseeable future.
+It's pretty clear that Orocobre's revenues are expected to perform substantially worse than the wider industry.

 The Bottom Line

-The most important thing to take away is that there's been no major change in sentiment, with analysts reconfirming that earnings per share are expected to continue performing in line with their prior expectations.
-Unfortunately, analysts also downgraded their revenue estimates, although our data indicates revenues are expected to perform better than the wider market.
+The most important thing to note from this downgrade is that the consensus increased its forecast losses this year, suggesting all may not be well at Orocobre.
+Regrettably, they also downgraded their revenue estimates, and the latest forecasts imply the business will grow sales slower than the wider market.
 Often, one downgrade can set off a daisy-chain of cuts, especially if an industry is in decline.
-So we wouldn't be surprised if the market became a lot more cautious on Loma Negra Compañía Industrial Argentina Sociedad Anónima after today.
+So we wouldn't be surprised if the market became a lot more cautious on Orocobre after today.

 Another way to search for interesting companies that could be reaching an inflection point is to track whether management are buying or selling, with our free list of growing companies that insiders are buying.